Chakhriya-c/239-ARIS-STi/README.md

-# Welcome ARISian, I hate auto grader.
+# Welcome, I hate auto grader.

 This repository contains homework assignments for ARIS Special Topic in Intelligence System.
 Each folder corresponds to a specific assignment or homework.